Medicaid eligibility and enrollment in Arkansas

 The Biden administration officially withdrew the state’s Medicaid work requirement waiver approval in March 2021, although it had not been in effect for two years prior to that.
 And the state’s new ARHOME waiver, which was approved in December 2021 to continue to state’s approach to Medicaid expansion, did not include a proposal for a work requirement, as the Biden administration had made it clear that such proposals would not be approved.

-So Arkansas is no longer removing people from the Medicaid program for failure to comply with the work requirement or reporting requirement, and the people who had already lost their coverage under the work requirement rules were able to re-apply for Medicaid — although many may not be aware that their access to Medicaid has been reinstated (albeit not automatically, as they do still need to re-apply for coverage).
+So Arkansas is no longer removing people from the Medicaid program for failure to comply with the work requirement or reporting requirement, and the people who had already lost their coverage under the work requirement rules were able to re-apply for Medicaid — although many may not be aware that their access to Medicaid had been reinstated (albeit not automatically, as they had to re-apply for coverage).

 Lawsuit over Arkansas Medicaid work requirement was slated for SCOTUS but hearing was canceled and work requirement waiver was then rescinded by HHS